drorlab/pensa/README.md

 ## Citation

-General:
+General citation, representing the "concept" of the software:
 ```
 Martin Vögele.
-PENSA. http://doi.org/10.5281/zenodo.4362136
+(2021).
+PENSA.
+Zenodo. http://doi.org/10.5281/zenodo.4362136
 ```

-To get the citation and DOI for a particular version, see [Zenodo](https://zenodo.org/record/4362136):
+To get the citation and DOI for a particular version, see [Zenodo](https://zenodo.org/record/4362136).

 ## Acknowledgments